 That means we should see up to 35-percent better performance when compared with previous-gen “Gemini Lake Refresh” chips, thanks to the move to Intel’s new 10nm Tremont architecture.

-FanlesTech spotted listings for the new Asus PN41 with Celeron and Pentium chips at online retailer lambda-tek.
-I’d take the prices with a grain of salt, since there are no pictures on the website yet, no detailed specs, and now ship date listed.
+FanlesTech first potted listings for the new Asus PN41 with Celeron and Pentium chips at online retailer lambda-tek earlier this year.
+I’d take the prices with a grain of salt, since there are no pictures on the website yet, no detailed specs, and no ship date listed.